mkh7878/VAE_MLforCombiningVideoAndAudio/README.md

 [![video link](https://raw.githubusercontent.com/mkh7878/VAE_MLforCombiningVideoAndAudio/Images/Screenshot%202023-06-13%20at%2011.48.30%20am.png)](https://www.youtube.com/watch?v=iHyoilV8OI0)
 [Link to Youtube Video](https://www.youtube.com/watch?v=iHyoilV8OI0)

+# Using Dataset 2 to create Application #

 To write this code I used chatGPT to assist with the machine learning model and training/exporting it.
 The video and sound manipulation was done using some straightforward python libraries.